ossf/wg-dei/README.md

-# Diversity, Equity and Inclusion (BEAR) for Open Source Developers
+# Belonging, Empowerment, Allyship and Representation (BEAR) for Open Source Developers

 ## Welcome to the OpenSSF BEAR Working Group!</h1>